emmawalshdev/kaytea_art/README.md

 * [AWS](https://aws.amazon.com/) - AWS Simple Cloud Storage S3 is used for storing static and media files.

-* [Stripe](https://stripe.com/en-de) - The platfrom used for online payment and credit card processing.
+* [Stripe](https://stripe.com/en-de) - The platform used for online payment and credit card processing.

 * [SQLite](https://www.sqlite.org/index.html) - The default database used with Django.
 Used throughout the development phase of this project.